tushar385/Is-the-Mushroom-Poisonous/README.md

 # Is-the-Mushroom-Poisonous

+## About Dataset
+The dataset includes descriptions of hypothetical samples corresponding to 23 species of gilled mushrooms in the Agaricus and Lepiota Family.
+Each species is identified as definitely edible, definitely poisonous, or of unknown edibility and not recommended.

+## Steps Performed
 1. Load the data.
 2. Separate the target, y and features, X from the dataset.
 3. Recode the target y, so that poisonous mushrooms are represented as 1 and edible mushrooms as 0.